-Senate Bill No. 83, introduced by Senator Edmonds, mandates that starting in the 2026-2027 school year, all city, parish, and local public school boards, as well as public charter schools, must adopt policies aimed at preventing human trafficking.
-This includes training for school employees to identify and assist victims of human trafficking.
-Each school is required to designate at least one employee, such as a school counselor or administrator, to receive annual advanced training on human trafficking, which can be conducted either in-person or online.
-The Louisiana Department of Education, in collaboration with the governor's office of human trafficking, will provide information on available training curriculums.
-Schools must maintain records of designated employees and their training completion, ensuring compliance with these new requirements.
+Senate Bill No. 83, introduced by Senator Edmonds, mandates that starting in the 2026-2027 school year, all public school boards, including charter schools, must implement policies to prevent human trafficking.
+This includes training for school staff to identify and assist victims, with each school required to designate at least one employee to undergo advanced annual training.
+The Louisiana Department of Education, in collaboration with the governor's office of human trafficking, will provide training resources, and schools must maintain records of designated employees and their training completion to ensure compliance.

 Statutes affected: SB83 Original: 46:51(16)